 Statutory guidance acknowledges a number of specific safeguarding issues.
-Further advice and links to guidance on these specific safeguarding issues can be found in Annex B of KCSIE.
+Additional information on these safeguarding issues and information on other safeguarding issues can be found in Annex B of KCSIE.
 Staff should be particularly aware of these safeguarding issues, including those set out below.